99ltaylor/99ltaylor/README.md

 ### 🌜 &nbsp; Side projects

-I like blue sky thinking and connecting the dots (people, concepts & ideas) to create new products.
+I like blue sky thinking and connecting people, concepts & ideas to create new products.

 | Title    | Description |
 | -------- | --------|